DSR-RHIT/me447-visualizing-data/cm/cm101_file-management.md

     figures/   d1-stripplot-speedski.png
     reports/   d1-stripplot-speedski.Rmd

+  - Every file starts with the display number `d1`
+  - Followed by the graph type `-stripplot`
+  - Then the data set `-speedski`
-I am likely to have at least two R scripts (carpentry and design), so I add it’s category, `-carpentry.R` or `-design.R`.
+  - I am likely to have at least two R scripts (carpentry and design), so I add it’s category `-carpentry.R` or `-design.R`

 If I need more than one script of the same type in a directory, I’ll add a sequential number to the file name. e.g.,